 How traditional teams differ from agile teams

-Knowing the Agile Software Development Team structure
+Knowing the Agile Development Team structure

 The agile team structure is based on the notion of self-organization and adopts an iterative approach to acquiring an agile character.
 Scrum Master works as a servant leader who coaches the team in self-management.
 The focus is on incrementally improving the team’s efficiency with each iteration.
 So, the team progressively strives to overcome impediments and enhance productivity.